Luhn Algorithm Calculator - Validate & Generate Numbers

 The Luhn algorithm has various applications in different fields:

-1. Credit Card Validation: Most credit card numbers are validated using the Luhn algorithm.
+1. Credit Card Validation: Most credit card numbers from Visa, Mastercard, American Express, and Discover are validated using the Luhn algorithm.

 2. Canadian Social Insurance Numbers: The Luhn algorithm is used to verify the validity of these identification numbers.